solana-labs/solana-program-library/docs/src/transfer-hook-interface/examples.md

 going to CPI to your transfer hook program, it needs to have the proper accounts.

-Additionally, in order to perform a succesful dynamic account resolution, the proper instruction needs to be provided to align with the instruction that was configured in the validation account - in this case the Transfer Hook interface's `ExecuteInstruction`.
+Additionally, in order to perform a successful dynamic account resolution, the proper instruction needs to be provided to align with the instruction that was configured in the validation account - in this case the Transfer Hook interface's `ExecuteInstruction`.
 This is why we first create an